21

 Our brain depends on still pictures.
-Even when reading text, our brain processes the text as pictures of the words and phrases that our eyes see.
-Our eyes really are cameras, taking many, many still photographs every second.
+Even when reading text, our brain processes the text as pictures of the words our eyes see.
+Our eyes really are cameras, taking many, many photographs every second.

-We shop with our eyes, and more importantly, we buy with our eyes.
-(Sadly, we still pay with our wallets.)
-This is why product appearance, the design of the store or office, the employees’ style of dress, the company web site and all marketing efforts should work together to give customers the necessary visual information they need to make a purchasing decision.
+We shop with our eyes and more importantly, we buy with our eyes.
+Sadly, we still pay with our wallets.
+This is why product appearance, the design of the store or office, the employees’ style of dress, the company web site and all other marketing efforts should work together to give customers the necessary visual information they need to make a purchasing decision.

-Emotion-based marketing is about promoting the benefits of the product.
-Let consumers know what’s in it for them, or more specifically, what is the reward for buying a particular product.
-A customer always wants some sense of reward as a result of making a decision.
+Emotion-based marketing is about promoting the benefits of the product more than its specifications.
+Let consumers know what’s in it for them or more specifically, what is the reward for buying a particular product.
+A customer always wants (needs?) some sense of reward for making a decision.
 Decisions are made after judging the values at hand more than the tangible options available.

 If I buy this brand of cereal, I will be healthier (according to the TV commercial).
 But if I buy the other brand, I can save money.
-What’s more valuable to me, being healthy or saving money?
+What’s more valuable to me right now, being healthy or saving money?

 Visual clues are the best way to trigger emotional responses.
 Smells work too, but (for better or worse) it’s not possible to add a fragrance to a web site.